aandrew-me/file-convert/README.md

 This project is still in development stage.

+Node.js and npm should be installed.
-Required commands for the project to work
+Required commands for the project to work (type them in terminal/command prompt/powershell)

 ```
 git clone https://github.com/aandrew-me/file-convert.git